HTML Text Formatting Guide

 Key Differences

-• Semantic Tags - Provide meaning and context to assistive technologies and search engines.
+• Semantic tags - Communicate meaning and context to assistive technologies and search engines, not just appearance.

 html